-Get forensic exam?
+Get a forensic exam?

-The survivor has the right to choose whether or not to have a forensic exam.
-If the person was assaulted within the last 72 hours, their body may still have evidence that could be collected and used to prosecute the assailant(s).
-In many places, a survivor can have a "rape evidence kit" collected and decide later whether to involve the police, but this may not be the case where the victim is.
-Call the National Sexual Assault Hotline (1-800-656-HOPE) or your local hospital to find out the best place to go if the victim decides to pursue forensic evidence collection.
-If the victim is going to have an exam done, they should try to avoid going to the bathroom, bathing, changing clothes, and even eating and drinking, as all these activities can wash away evidence.
-If possible, bring a complete change of clothes for the victim to the exam site (usually an emergency room or hospital).
-The victim should be able to give permission for you to be present with them if that will be helpful to them.
-However, if you are yourself extremely upset, it may be better for both of you to ask for a trained advocate or locate calmer companions for the victim (first) and then you.
+You have the right to choose whether or not to have a forensic exam.
+If you were assaulted within the last 72 hours, your body may still have evidence that could be collected and used to prosecute your assailant(s).
+In many places, you can have a "rape evidence kit" collected and decide later whether to involve the police, but this may not be the case where you are.
+Call the National Sexual Assault Hotline (1-800-656-HOPE) or your local hospital to find out the best place to go if you decide to pursue forensic evidence collection.
+If you are going to have an exam done, try to avoid going to the bathroom, bathing, changing clothes, and even eating and drinking, as all these activities can wash away evidence.
+If possible, bring a complete change of clothes with you to the exam site (usually an emergency room or hospital).
 These examinations can be very invasive and upsetting all by themselves, and many times law enforcement is less than helpful.
-On the other hand, there is very little chance the assailant(s) can be prosecuted if evidence is not collected.
+On the other hand, there is very little chance your assailant(s) can be prosecuted if evidence is not collected.